hashicorp/terraform-aws-vault-enterprise-hvd/.github/CONTRIBUTING.md

 Do note that this project has a code of conduct; please be sure to follow it in all of your project interactions.

-## Pull Request Process
+## Pull request process

 1. Ensure any install or build artifacts are removed before the end of the layer when doing a build
-2. Update the README.md, any relevant `./docs/`entry or `./examples` with details of changes to the interface, this includes running `terraform-docs` to update the `README.md`
+1. Update the README.md, any relevant `./docs/`entry or `./examples` with details of changes to the interface, this includes running `terraform-docs` to update the `README.md`
-3. Releases use versioning tags.
+1. Releases use versioning tags.
 The versioning scheme we use is (mostly) [SemVer](http://semver.org/)
-4. You may merge the Pull Request in once you have the sign-off of two other project contributors, or if you do not have permission to do that, you can request the second reviewer to merge it for you and release.
+1. You may merge the pull request in once you have the sign-off of two other project contributors, or if you do not have permission to do that, you can request the second reviewer to merge it for you and release.